elijah-potter/blog/posts/building_a_software_render_engine_from_scratch.md

-# How I Built Software Renderer from Scratch
+# How I Built Software Render Engine from Scratch

+> __Heads Up:__ This article is a republished (with some tweaks on spelling, grammar and layout) version of
+> an article I wrote in my senior year of high school for my Linear Algebra class.
+> As such, the publish date is not quite correct.

 Computers are fantastic at processing, producing, and consuming data.
 But I've often found that the most difficult part of the pipeline is representing the data to a user.